justindritschel/MLB-Win-Projection-Model/README.md

 I will update this with more information as I continue to flesh out the project.

 The Implied Probability and Expected Value script sources in functions to calculate expected values on bets from sportsbooks based on the model's outputs.

+Preliminary results lead me to think my model is underestimating the number of wins for each team.